GameDevTecnico/cubos/docs/pages/1_structure/3_cubinhos.md

 ```

 This amount of boilerplate is not acceptable, specially for user-facing code.
-The `cubinhos generate` command makes use of a recent C++ feature called
+The `quadrados generate` command makes use of a recent C++ feature called
 [attributes](https://en.cppreference.com/w/cpp/language/attributes).
 Attributes
 are usually used to provide hints to the compiler.
 However, on our case, we're
 using them to mark types as components.

-With `cubinhos generate`, the same component definition can be written as:
+With `quadrados generate`, the same component definition can be written as:

 ```cpp
 // Must be included in the file where the component is defined.